 What Does Fentanyl Look Like?

 Fentanyl and other opioids cause overdoses by slowing breathing and eventually can cause death.
 Even within the same batch, fentanyl content in tablets might differ.
-One medication could cause a person to feel euphoric without really killing them, whereas another one might.
+One medication could cause a person to feel euphoric without killing them, whereas another might.

 What is Fentanyl?